 Meet the McGowans

-My name is Calvin McGowan, and along with my wife Jenna, we own and operate McGowan Outfitting Inc. We were both born and raised in Challis, Idaho and the addition of our daughter Macie adds to our deep roots in the area.
+My name is Calvin McGowan, and along with my wife Jenna, we own and operate McGowan Outfitting Inc. We were both born and raised in Challis, Idaho and the addition of our daughters Macie and Kelleigh adds to our deep roots in the area.
 Both of our families have a long history of ranching, hunting and trapping in Central Idaho.

 Following High School, I left Challis to pursue a Biology Degree and jumpstart a career as a wildland firefighter.
 I worked for the Boise BLM Smokejumpers where I had the opportunity to travel the American West and Alaska jumping out of airplanes to fight remote forest fires.
 While this job was rewarding, it confirmed to me that my true passion is hunting and fishing in Central Idaho.

 I returned home and began guiding in the Frank Church-River of No Return Wilderness and then in the White Cloud Mountains, Lemhi Mountains, and Pahsimeroi Mountains.
 When the opportunity arose, we decided to purchase our own business so I could share my passions with visitors from around the world.
 We feel very fortunate to call the Lemhi and Pahsimeroi mountains home and to pursue our dreams in the very mountains we grew up in.
 These two mountain ranges are admirably rugged, remote, unknown and have a high density of trophy big game.

 I am constantly in the field scouting, exploring and guiding hunters and fishermen throughout the year.
 When Jenna isn’t cooking up great food in camp she is handling the office duties and corresponding with clients, all while being a full time mom.

 Look no further than McGowan Outfitting Inc. for a superior outfitted hunting, fishing and/or riding experience.